gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/swiftservestaticwebsite/index.en.md

 ### Viewing the website

-Once all of the above steps have been completed, we can now view our newly created website.
-The link to the website can be found on the Optimist Dashboard > Object Store > Containers using the link shown.
+Once all of the above steps have been completed, you can now view your newly created website.
+The link to the website is available on the *Optimist Dashboard → Object Store → Containers* using the link shown.

-Clicking on the link displays our newly created website:
+Clicking on the link displays your newly created website:

 ![](attachments/Webpage01.png)

-Click on "here" to navigate to the page where we uploaded our sample image:
+Click on "here" to navigate to the page where you uploaded your sample image:

 ![](attachments/Webpage02.png)

-In the event that we try to navigate to a page which does not exist, our custom 404 page will be displayed:
+In the event that you try to navigate to a page which does not exist, your custom 404 page will be displayed:

 ![](attachments/Webpage03.png)